 See where the 30-member Lewis and Clark Expedition endured a rain-soaked winter in 1805–06, hunting, gathering food, making salt, and trading with the local Clatsops, Chinooks, and Tillamooks.
-This memorial is a faithful replica of the log fort depicted in Clark's journal.
-The park has evolved into a 3,000-acre, forested wonderland, including an exhibit hall, gift shop, film, and trails.
+This memorial is part of the 3,200-acre Lewis and Clark National Historical Park and is a faithful replica of the log fort depicted in Clark's journal.
+The fort lies within a forested wonderland, with an exhibit hall, gift shop, film, and trails.
 Park rangers dress in period garb

 during the summer and perform such early-19th-century tasks as making fire with flint and steel.
 Hikers enjoy the easy 1½-mile Netul Landing trail and the more strenuous but still fairly flat 6½-mile Fort to Sea trail.